andoedo94/taller1/README.md

-Course: Emerging technologies for software development
+# Course: Emerging technologies for software development

-Group:
-    Javier Ulises Arias
-    Angelo Romero Palacio
+## Students Group
-    Andres Paternina Ariza
+ - Andres Paternina Ariza

-# WORKSHOP #1
+ - Angelo Romero Palacio
+ - Javier Ulises Arias

-HELLO GIT
+## Workshop #1 : HELLO GIT

-this is the first GIT workshop, we will practice configuring a loca GIT repository, conected them to a remote github repository and use commands like :  add, fetch, push, pull, branch, checkout, commit, merge ...
+This is the first GIT workshop, we will practice configuring a loca GIT repository, conected them to a remote github repository and use commands like :   **add, fetch, push, pull, branch, checkout, commit, merge ...**